MicrosoftDocs/azure-devops-docs/docs/organizations/security/security-best-practices.md

 - **Scope [Azure Resource Manager](/azure/azure-resource-manager/management/overview) service connections:**
   - To limit access, scope your service connections to specific resources and groups.
 Avoid granting broad contributor rights across the entire Azure subscription.
-  - Use workload identity federation for authentication.
-This allows secret-free service connections in Azure Pipelines.
+  - Use workload identity federation for authentication, which allows secret-free service connections in Azure Pipelines.
 - **[Use workload identity federation](../../pipelines/library/connect-to-azure.md#create-an-azure-resource-manager-service-connection-that-uses-workload-identity-federation):**
   - Workload identity federation uses OpenID Connect (OIDC) to authenticate with Azure resources without using secrets.
   - You can create workload identity federation automatically or manually.
 Consider this approach if: